-Introduction to Psychology or permission of instructor.
+Introduction to Psychology recommended.

 Once available, timetables will be published here.

 Mode of instruction

 This class applies an experiential learning approach.
 This means, the class is built around a number of exercises and debriefing in class discussion.
 Crucial elements in this format of instruction are:

 Negotiation Exercises: The course is built around a series of negotiation exercises.
 You will conduct several negotiations with other students.
 Some of the negotiations are “one-on-one;” others are “group-on-group.”
 I will occasionally observe the negotiations to provide tailored feedback.